Domestic passenger flights to resume Monday amid confusion as several states set their own rules

 Maharashtra, Tamil Nadu and West Bengal are home to some of the busiest airports in terms of passenger traffic.
 Maharashtra Home Minister Anil Deshmukh said on Twitter on Sunday that it is "extremely ill-advised" to reopen airports in red zones.

+Officials said the first flight on Monday is scheduled to depart from Mumbai for Patna at 4.20 AM.
+Similarly, the first flight from Delhi airport would depart for Kolkata at 4.30 AM.
+Both flights are from IndiGo airline.
+At the same time, they did not rule out a change in the schedule if the West Bengal government unilaterally decides not to allow flight operations.

+As airlines were making preparations to resume their operation, scores of pilots and first officers PTI spoke to seem to be concerned about the lack of clarity on quarantine requirements for them.
+Many of them raised concerns over issues like quarantine procedures, personal and family safety, and flying into regions badly hit by the pandemic.
+"There is no clarity on whether I need to go into home quarantine for 14 days after returning to my base or show up for duty on Monday," a pilot said, requesting anonymity.

-The government last week announced resumption of the domestic flight services from May under specific rules and guidelines like cap on ticket pricing, wearing of face masks by passengers, no food served on board planes and making available details of medical conditions by travellers through Aarogya Setu app or by filling up of a self declaration form.
+The government last week announced the resumption of domestic flight services from May under specific rules and guidelines like a cap on ticket pricing, wearing of face masks by passengers, no food served onboard planes and making available details of medical conditions by travellers through Aarogya Setu app or by filling up of a self-declaration form.
 The government's decision came as the aviation sector was reeling under severe stress triggered by the coronavirus lockdown that began on March 25.

 Civil Aviation Minister Hardeep Singh Puri on Saturday questioned the need for quarantine if a passenger is shown green status in Aarogya Setu app.
 The green status signifies that a passenger is safe.
 However, as the states remained adamant on the matter, the central government is trying to create coherence in quarantine rules for flyers, officials said.

 "Clarity is required on matters regarding quarantine and flights to Mumbai and Kolkata as it is affecting our bookings.
 Passengers are reluctant to book in such an environment," said an executive of a low cost carrier.
-The Jammu and Kashmir government said on Saturday that all incoming passengers will have to undergo 14 days of "administrative quarantine".
+The Jammu and Kashmir government said on Saturday that all incoming passengers will have to undergo "administrative quarantine" for a fortnight.

-Similarly, the Kerala government said on Friday that all flyers will be put into 14 days' home quarantine and that it has made an exception to those coming for business purpose or for a short duration.
-Punjab Chief Minister Amarinder Singh had said all incoming passengers will be put in home quarantine for 14 days while the Bihar government said that travellers will be put on "paid quarantine" for 14 days.
+Similarly, the Kerala government said on Friday that all flyers will be put into 14 days' home quarantine and that it has made an exception for those coming for business purposes or for a short duration.
+Punjab Chief Minister Amarinder Singh had said all incoming passengers will be put in home quarantine for 14 days while the Bihar government said that travellers will be put on "paid quarantine" for the same period.

 Passengers coming to Andhra Pradesh would be put under home quarantine, said the state government, adding that once their test results for COVID-19 come negative, they will be relieved from quarantine.
 The Assam government on Friday said it will be putting flyers on a 14-day quarantine.
 The passengers might be distributed equally in home quarantine and government quarantine, it clarified.